Apurv354/Apurv354/README.md

 ### What I'm focusing on 👨‍💻

-Currently improving my Coding skills: Python, C++ and Go.<br />
+Currently improving my Coding skills: Python, C++ and Go.
+I am also focusing to learn more about website development using ReactJS and Django<br />
 Learning various Navigation ,Perception and Perception algorithms and use them in practical applications.<br />
 I am also fascinated about cloud robotics and trying to learn more on that aspect as well.
 Devops is evolving day by day and I a m trying my best to keep up the pace.

 ### What I'm looking forward to learn 🤖✌️

 A strong understanding of Keras and Tensorflow API to build various ML Applications.
+I am also intrested to learn more on the Optimization the maths behind it and solving them using genetic algorithm.

 ### My most recent Projects on Robotics are 😃🧾
 <!-- PROJECT--LIST:START -->